 Yes the Cost Estimates of Dental School Are Wrong, Sadly You Still Have to Pay it Back

 There are a host of different strategies to mitigate a huge dental school student loan bill.
 If you owe a lot relative to your income, you should optimize the government repayment programs for maximum benefit.
-If your debt to income ratio is moderate, then shopping for private refinancing rates with the companies in the sidebar at the top right of this post will help.
+If your debt to income ratio is moderate, then shopping for private refinancing rates will help.
 I have affiliate agreements that get you $200-$500 for refinancing that you don’t get if you visit the companies’ websites directly.

 Outside of some miracle, you’re going to have to pay back this debt.
 The same financial aid offices that produce cost estimates of dental school that are wildly inaccurate might not provide the help you’re looking for.
 If that’s you, I can help.
 You can help future dentists by warning them to add 20% to 30% to whatever total four year cost estimates of dental school that their prospective program hands them.

 My business model here at Student Loan Planner, LLC is helping graduate professionals conquer huge student loan balances with flat fee consultations.